 This can help you identify who is buying what products and how they are different from each other.
 This can be done through demographic factors, like age or gender, or behavioral characteristics, like income level or occupation.

-The principal purpose of market segmentation is to focus on different needs through various demographic and psychographic personas.
+The purpose of market segmentation is to focus on different needs through various demographic and psychographic personas.

-Market segmentation is a process that helps companies understand the differences between their customers and the products they seek.
+It helps companies understand the differences between their customers and the products they seek.
 It allows acquiring those consumers who have similar wants but cannot get them at the same time, given their conditions and circumstances.

 Apple’s demographic market segmentation involves designing its products in line with its target customers’ ages, lifestyles, and professions.